ncase/anxiety/scenes/act2.md

 `bb({body:"one_up", eyes:"normal_r"})`

-b: I mean, what can we possibly do that matters in the end?
+b: At the end of it all, what can we possibly do that really matters?

 `bb({body:"normal", eyes:"sad"})`

-b: All art will be forgotten.
-All inventions will be obsolete.
-All moral movements will be overturned.
+b: Contribute to humanity?
+All great works fade away the way of Ozymandias.
+Love?
+Death will always do that part.

 `bb({eyes:"sad_r"})`

-b: All family lines die.
-All humans die.
-All planets and suns and galaxies die.

-`bb({eyes:"suspect"})`

-b: The arc of the moral universe is long, but it bends toward *entropic heat death*.
+b: And how much death there is! *We* will die. *Our loved ones* will die.

 `bb({eyes:"shock", body:"two_up"})`

-b: How can our existence *matter* when in a few trillion years even *matter* won't exist?!
-What ca--
+b: Heck, the Second Law of Thermodynamics means even our *universe* will die!

+`bb({eyes:"suspect", body:"normal"})`

+b: Oh, "death makes us appreciate life"?
+That's like saying we need to keep slaves to appreciate freedom!

+`bb({body:"one_up"})`

+b: Oh, "you need to make your own meaning"?
+That's what cultists and conspiracy theorists do!

+`bb({eyes:"shock", body:"two_up"})`

+b: Life has no meaning, death has no meaning, even *meaning* has no meaning!
+What is a mortal soul supposed to--

 ```
 _.a2_first_danger = 'meaning';